nvim-telekasten/telekasten.nvim/README.md

 Numbers are allowed in tags, as long as a tag is not purely numeric.
 For example, #1984 is not a valid tag, but `#y1984` is.

+**Note**: When using the `#tag` notation, telekasten will try to differentiate an actual tag from an hexadecimal code (e.g. `#FF0000`) to prevent false matches.
+This is achieved by using the `--pcre2` flag of `ripgrep`.
+However, some linux distribution (mostly the ones based on Debian) do not compile ripgrep with this flag by default, making it impossible to use.
+If this is the case, the tag functions of telekasten will not be able to differentiate color codes from actual tags and will return everything.
+A workaround is to either use the `:tag:` notation or to recompile ripgrep locally with the appropriate flag (see issues # 115 and #145).

 **Note**: For proper highlighting, the `auto_set_filetype` option is set to `true` by default.
 This automatically switches the filetype of opened notes from `markdown` to `telekasten`, and also registers the syntax with telescope previewers for `.md` files.